LostKobrakai/Tut/PageTypes.md

 });
 ```

-We're using a [conditional](https://processwire.com/blog/posts/new-ajax-driven-inputs-conditional-hooks-template-family-settings-and-more/#new-conditional-hooks) hook here.
-This means we're adding the new method to all page objects, but if the a page the method is called on is not an event, we'll just return `null`.
+We're using a [conditional hook](https://processwire.com/blog/posts/new-ajax-driven-inputs-conditional-hooks-template-family-settings-and-more/#new-conditional-hooks) here.
+This means ProcessWire will make it look like the method does not exist on a page, which isn't an event, and return a result just in the case it is one.
+This is the way I'd recommend for one-of additions.

 ### Inheritance